-Make Easy Homemade Salsa with canned tomatoes and fresh ingredients in the blender.
-Pair this simple recipe with your favorite Mexican foods or serve with tortilla chips for an easy appetizer or snack.
-This mild restaurant style salsa goes with just about anything!
+This Easy Homemade Salsa recipe with canned tomatoes and fresh ingredients takes minutes to make in the blender.
+Restaurant style salsa at home!
+Pair this easy salsa recipe with your favorite Mexican foods or serve with tortilla chips for an easy appetizer or snack.
+This mild salsa goes with just about anything!

 Using canned tomatoes is definitely the key to this easy recipe.
-I use fresh tomatoes in my Spicy Pico de Gallo, but canned is perfect for salsa.
+I use fresh tomatoes in my fresh salsa, Spicy Pico de Gallo, but canned is perfect for this blender salsa recipe.
 Plus, you can make this chip dip all year long -- no need to wait for garden fresh tomatoes!

-You only need a few simple ingredients to make homemade restaurant style salsa.
-Best of all, you probably have most of them in your fridge or pantry:
+You only need a few simple ingredients to make this easy homemade salsa recipe.
+Best of all, you probably have most of them in your fridge or pantry.
+If not, you can find them in your grocery store or farmers market.

-- Canned tomatoes -- I use a mix of crushed and diced for different texture
+- Canned tomatoes -- I use a mix of crushed tomatoes and diced tomatoes for different texture

-- Red onion -- adds flavor and color
+- Red onion -- adds flavor and color, but you can use a white onion or yellow onion instead

-- Garlic cloves -- adds flavor and texture, but you can use powder in a pinch
+- Garlic cloves -- adds flavor and texture, but you can use garlic powder in a pinch

 - Fresh cilantro -- Leave it out if you don't like it, but it really adds authentic flavor

-- Jalapeño pepper -- I use 1 for a mild flavor, but you can add more to suit your tastes
+- Jalapeño pepper -- I use 1 for a mild flavor, but you can add more fresh jalapenos to suit your tastes

-- Sugar -- Helps cut the acid from tomatoes
+- Sugar -- A pinch of sugar helps cut the acid from tomatoes

 You can use a blender or food processor to make the salsa.
 I recommend cutting the onion in large chunks and peeling the garlic.
 If you want mild salsa, remove the seeds and membrane from the jalapeño pepper first.